learn-co-curriculum/phase-0-intro-to-css/README.md

 - How should the same content appear differently on a desktop vs. a mobile device?

-These are the perspectives of the presentational layer (CSS).
 All of the questions above deal with the *esthetic* considerations of the page.
+These are the concerns of the presentation layer (CSS).

 Let's consider the type of questions we might ask ourselves as we write HTML: